fizzy-fifs/bookmark-manager/README.md

     So that I can visit my favourite sites quickly
     I would like to see a list of my bookmarks

+    As a user
+    So that I can record new websites I like
+    I would like to be able to add a new bookmark

 ## Domain Model